-

 Best practices for DevOps, data storage, high availability, and more

 Just read Building Cloud Apps with Microsoft Azure.
 It’s available as a free ebook on Microsoft Virtual Academy.
 I’d like to say that it was a really interesting reading!
-In my opinion most of the patterns and ideas described in the book could be (and should be!) applied in on-premises as well.
-For example

 - Octopus allows you to setup a very nice DevOps workflow on-premises.